bkaminski/K911-Website-Reboot/README.md

 <h2>Preface:</h2>
 <p>While I have been making custom WordPress themes for many years now, this is my first <u>public</u> GNU/GPL release that I am fully tracking here.
 While this WordPress Theme -- when complete -- will be available for any and all to download and use, keep in mind that this build is custom to client spec.
 You will find a lot of client specific taxonomy and features.
 You could always create a child theme if you would like to use the base foundation and build on top.

 All I ask in return is to be notified when and if you decide to use this theme upon completion/release.
 I'm just interested to see what is done with it, no other reasons really lol.
-I look forward to any and all constructive criticizm, ideas and code review.</p>
+I look forward to any and all constructive criticism, ideas and code review.</p>

 <h3>Current Website Snapshot</h3>
 <p><a href="https://web.archive.org/web/20170929060439/http://www.k911online.com/">Available Here</a></p>